krishaamer/green-filter-research/research/literature/sustainability.md

 -   Biodiversity loss is linked to overconsumption.

+-   listening to nature, Assessing biodiversity based on species’ sounds in the forest Biodiversity Indicators, millions of detections of different species with machine learning passive acousting AI models, can also assess species response to climate change
+    @aiforgoodListeningNatureHarnessing2023
+    @guerreroAcousticAnimalIdentification2023

+-   While the European Union is a leader in sustainability legislation, biodiversity among private companies is low
+    @marco-fondevilaTrendsPrivateSector2023

 -   @mayWhyShouldWe2011 argues biodiversity loss is a concern for 3 points of views